 Karen Lee Gall

 A retired teacher, Karen Gall is a tireless champion of promoting human rights, multiculturalism, and interfaith dialogue across communities, building bridges that foster learning and understanding among diverse cultures and faiths.
 In addition to being a devoted mother to her children, Karen divides her time and talents among various organizations throughout the city.
 She serves in leadership capacities at her synagogue, Temple Beth Ora, holds the office of Vice President of the Canadian Multicultural Education Foundation, and for over 10 years served as Chair of the Harmony Brunch – an annual event commemorating the International Day for the Elimination of Racial Discrimination.
 Karen is also a Director of the Edmonton Interfaith Centre for Education and Action, an organizer of the Interfaith Pride Service, and organizer and co-leader of her synagogue’s Pride Shabbat Service.
 Karen has served as a speaker, panellist and organizer for many interfaith and multicultural programs in the community and at schools, churches and mosques.
-In 2015, Karen was awarded a Multiculturalism Award by CMEF, and in 2008, she was awarded the Chavara Friendship Award by Hadassah-WIZO, an award which recognizes work in fostering learning and understanding among people of various communities.
+In 2015, Karen was awarded a Multiculturalism Award by CMEF, and in 2008, she was awarded the Chavara Friendship Award by Hadassah-WIZO, an award that recognizes work in fostering learning and understanding among people of various communities.
 In every project she is involved in, Karen leads with grace, respect and reciprocity.
 She is certainly one of Edmonton’s gems.